 Seafoam Green’s upcoming long player – ‘

 Martin’s Garden’ – is the band’s second studio record.
 Their debut was a collaboration with Rich Robinson, of the Black Crowes.
 And once again, Seafoam Green are collaborating with the artists residing in their own record collections – inspirations steeped in the culture of the Southern States.
-AB Photography

 Tyler Greenwell – founding member of Grammy Award winning Tedeschi Trucks Band – got wind of Seafoam Green preparing to make their next record, and made it known that he wanted to be involved.
 It wasn’t long before Seafoam Green were out recording in Atlanta, USA.